palantir/gradle-guide/guide/adopting-the-configuration-cache.md

 The problems typically fall into three categories:

 1. **external process started `/usr/bin/git --version`**
-2. **cannot serialize object of type `org.gradle.api.internal.project.DefaultProject`, a subtype of `org.gradle.api.Project`, as these are not supported with the configuration cache**
+2. **cannot serialize object of type `org.gradle.api.internal.project.DefaultProject`, a subtype of `org.gradle.api.Project`, as these are not supported with the Configuration Cache**
 3. **invocation of `Task.project` at execution time is unsupported**

 The first error occurs when you start external processes during the configuration phase.
 Generally, it is preferred to run external processes in tasks with properly declared inputs and outputs to avoid unnecessary work when the task is UP-TO-DATE.